alexvdvalk/cms-schema-seeder/readme.md

 1. Rename .env.example to .env and update your values.

-2. Run "npm road extract" to extract everything from the source system.
+2. Run "npm run extract" to extract everything from the source system.

 3. All the data will be stored in the 'source' folder.